tubular/rules_pygen/README.md

 Currently, using pip and a requirements.txt file is the standard for installing dependencies in a Python project.
-Unfortunately, Bazel doesn't understand requirements.txt files and only undestands the concept of a `py_library`; which is one or more Python source files.
+Unfortunately, Bazel doesn't understand requirements.txt files and only understands the concept of a `py_library`; which is one or more Python source files.
 This library aims to bridge that gap.
 The rules_pygen generator takes a requirements.txt file as an input and generates a dependency graph of `py_library` rules based on the dependencies and subdependencies that pip would install given that requirements.txt file.
 In cases where a dependency is platform-specific, this tool generates two variants, one for MacOS and another for Linux.

-The most common way to use this is in a monorepo where one requirements.txt defines all the Python dependencies in your project, though you could potentially have more than one requirements file.
+The most common way to use this script is in a monorepo where one requirements.txt defines all the Python dependencies in your project, though you could potentially have more than one requirements file and run the script multiple times.
+Each time you change your requirements.txt (to add/modify a dependency) you re-run this script manually to generate the requirements.bzl variant which Bazel understands.

 ## Limitations

 * The script itself runs on Python3.5+
 * Only works with wheels right now
+* Does not work on Windows
+* Config settings for linux / macos are assumed to live at //tool_bazel

 ## Usage & Set up